Before I'm Ready

 So, I guess I will take a swallow of my own medicine, and do something before I am ready.
 I'll tell you this is here for you to read, if you want to.
 But I don't want to do this alone, so if you read this, I want you to tell me.
 Tell me what the worst thing that could happen is.
 Tell me about the resistance you are overcoming right now.
 It turns out, I do hate the idea of speaking into a void, or talking at a wall.
 I don't really want to keep this all to myself, and all I ask in return is that you deal gently with me at first.

 You may be wondering why there is a record player sitting at the top of this post.
-(Well, there isn't anymore because I got scared of copyright infringement + took it down.
+(Well, there isn't anymore because I got scared of copyright infringement, took it down, and replaced it with these pretty flowers.
 So imagine there's a cute pink Crosley hanging out on this post.)
 Thanks to my sister's boyfriend, I recently decided, I want one.
 It is a music-listening experience that is on another level, you guys.
 Some things of the past are not dead.
 Some people still listen to records, some people still write letters by hand, some people still read blogs.